Star Trek II: The Wrath of Khan: Effects

 Additional optical effects were provided by Visual Concept Engineering (VCE), a small effects company headed by Peter Kuran; Kuran had previously worked at ILM and left after finishing The Empire Strikes Back.
 VCE provided effects including phaser beams, the Enterprise reactor, additional sand on Ceti Alpha V, and an updated transporter effect.
 Meyer and the production staff were adamant about not using freeze frames for the transporter, as had been done in the original television series.
 Scenes were shot so that conversations would continue while characters were in mid-transport, although much of the matte work VCE created was discarded when the production decided not to have as much action during transports.
 Computer graphics company Evans & Sutherland used the computer graphics-based Digistar planetarium system to generate the fields of stars, based on a database of real stars.
 The models of the ships were composited atop the star fields.
 The Evans & Sutherland team also produced the vector graphics tactical displays seen on the Enterprise and the simulator bridge.The Wrath of Khan was one of the first films to extensively use computer graphics to improve the visual quality and production speed of special effects shots.
 Among the film's technical achievements was cinema's first entirely computer-generated sequence, ILM's animation for the demonstration of the effects of the Genesis Device on a barren planet.

 The first concept for the shot took the form of a laboratory demonstration, where a rock would be placed in a chamber and turned into a flower.
 Veilleux suggested the sequence's scope be expanded to show the Genesis effect taking over a planet.
 While Paramount appreciated the more dramatic presentation, they wanted the simulation to be more impressive than traditional animation.
-Having seen research done by Lucasfilm's Computer Graphics group, Veilleux offered them the task.
+Having seen research done by Lucasfilm's computer graphics group, Veilleux offered them the task.
 Introducing the novel technique of particle systems for the sixty-second sequence, the graphics team paid attention to detail such as ensuring that the stars visible in the background matched those visible from a real star light-years from Earth.
 The animators hoped it would serve as a "commercial" for the studio's talents.
-The studio would later branch off from Lucasfilm to form Pixar.
-The sequence would be reused in two sequels, Star Trek III: The Search for Spock and Star Trek IV: The Voyage Home, as well as in the unrelated LaserDisc-based stand-up video arcade game Astron Belt.
+The studio would later branch off from Lucasfilm to form Pixar, now a subsidiary of Walt Disney Studios, a division of Disney Entertainment, which is owned by The Walt Disney Company, one of Paramount Pictures and Paramount Global's rivals.